written by Kelly Hervey | featured photo by Talia Galvin

 5. Our Own Little Wine Country

 Oregon has wineries—and lots of them—from the Columbia River Gorge to the Willamette and Rogue River Valleys.
-Wineries are better when viewed and tasted up close, from the mom-and-pop to the large estate wineries.
-What’s better than taking in the Oregon scenery while sipping a glass of pinot with friends?
+Oregonians love to make a weekend out of touring and tasting, from the mom-and-pop to the estate wineries, because what’s better than taking in the Oregon scenery while sipping a glass of pinot with friends.

 6. Coastal Vacays When We Need Them Most

-Oregonians know that the weather at the coast is unpredictable.
-Sometimes the sun peeks out, but often we brave the wind and the rain or or stay inside by the fire, watching waves through the window.
-Either way, something about just being at the coast is calming.
-Choose from a multitude of seafaring towns up and down the coast.
+Oregonians know that the weather at the coast is never predictable.
+Sometimes the sun peeks out, but often we brave the wind and the rain or or stay inside by the fire, admiring the ocean through the window.
+Either way, something about just being at the coast makes us happy.
+Choose from a multitude of adorable little seafaring towns dotted up and down the coast.
+We love them all!

 7. We Have it All (Mountain, Coast, Desert and Valley)

-Where else can you have the best of all terrains, from the Cascade Range to the Fossil Beds of John Day, from the Willamette Valley to the beaches of the Oregon Coast.
-Our terrain is diversity incarnate.
+Where else can you have the best of all terrains, from the Cascade Range to the Fossil Beds of John Day, from the Willamette Valley to the sandy beaches of the Oregon Coast.
+Our state is wonderfully diverse.

-In the middle of the state, you’ll find dry respite from the damper climes of the Willamette Valley and Oregon Coast.
-People come come from all over to enjoy the year-round recreation and soak up vitamin D.
+In the middle of the state you’ll find dry respite from the damper climes of the Willamette Valley and Oregon Coast.
+People come come from all over to enjoy the year-round recreation and soak up some vitamin D.